 - Accept your offer today and pay the non-refundable $250 Enrollment Confirmation Fee.
 Your confirmation isn't complete without it.
 We encourage you to submit your enrollment confirmation as soon as possible to receive information about course registration, orientation programs, and to activate your Universal Account and Western email address.

-- Online: once you receive your admissions packet in the mail you can confirm and pay using our online system (view payment instructions)
+- Online: once you receive your admissions packet in the mail you can confirm and pay using our online payment system

 - Mail: you can mail your check payment and the Enrollment Confirmation form you received in your admit packet (print a blank form)

 Can’t afford the $250 confirmation fee at this time?
 Don't worry.
 The fee can be postponed until your first tuition bill if you've demonstrated significant financial need on your FAFSA.
 To request to have your fee postponed, email firstname.lastname@example.org with an explanation of your circumstances, along with your name and Western ID number.

 - Decline your offer online.
 If you do not intend to come to Western, please withdraw your offer so your enrollment space can be given to another student.

 2. Get to Know Us Better

 - Check your email and postal mailbox regularly as you will receive information related to interests identified on your application for admission as well as other information about Western.